-Work on the update of the SEWRPC Zoning Guide will be initiated in 2014.
-It is anticipated that this work effort will continue at least through 2015.
+Work on the update of the SEWRPC Zoning Guide was initiated on a limited basis in 2015.
+Work on a limited basis will continue during 2016.

 The updated Zoning Guide will be published as a SEWRPC report.
+Interim materials will be posted on the SEWRPC website as they are completed.